What are the best retail stocks to watch in 2021?

 Nevertheless, Alibaba is focusing on investments that will expand its user base and increase usage of its platforms and it is to remain the market leader in cloud services and e-commerce in China.

-Why do people trade and invest in retails stocks?
+Why do people trade in retails stocks?

 - Although retail stocks tend to be more volatile that the broader market, they also regularly outperform the broader market